lightcode/OVM/ROADMAP.md

 ## Version 0.4

-- Python 2 support
+- Python 2 support (in progress)
+- New IPv4 allocation system (in progress)
+- Update the network drivers (in progress)
+- Create a generic network driver
 - Get the IPv4 through the Qemu Guest Agent
-- Update the network drivers
-- Create a generic storage driver

 ## Version 0.5